Azure/azure-devtestlab/samples/ClassroomLabs/Scripts/HyperV/README.md

 ## Notes
 - Script must be executed using administrator privileges.
-- If running this script on a client O.S. like Windows 10 which does not support DHCP Server, the IP settings will need to be set within the VMs.
+- If running this script on a client O.S. like Windows 10 which does not support DHCP Server, use the "Default Switch" in the network settings.
-    - see https://support.microsoft.com/en-us/help/15089/windows-change-tcp-ip-settings for more details on Windows 10/8/7 operating systems.

 # Directions
 1. Connect to template machine for your class.